 With blood glucose stabilising and the dietary pattern established, Phase 2 expanded the exercise prescription and added targeted supplements to accelerate insulin sensitisation and address the downstream consequences of eight years of metabolic dysfunction.

-Exercise prescription — progression: Daily step count was increased to a minimum of 8,000 steps, achieved through postprandial walking (now 15 minutes after meals) plus a dedicated 30-minute walk each day.
-Additionally, resistance training was introduced twice weekly: a 30-minute bodyweight programme (squats, lunges, press-ups against a wall, seated rows with resistance bands, planks) designed to be performed at home without equipment.
-The rationale for prioritising resistance training alongside aerobic walking is that skeletal muscle is the body's largest glucose sink — approximately 80% of postprandial glucose disposal occurs in skeletal muscle, mediated by GLUT4 translocation (DeFronzo and Tripathy, 2009).
-Increasing muscle mass and insulin-independent GLUT4 translocation through resistance training directly addresses the core defect of T2D: impaired insulin-mediated glucose uptake.
-A 2007 JAMA trial demonstrated that combined aerobic and resistance training reduced HbA1c by 0.97% compared to non-exercising controls — an effect size comparable to adding a second oral hypoglycaemic agent (Sigal et al., 2007).
+Exercise prescription — progression: Daily steps increased to a minimum of 8,000 (15-minute post-meal walks plus a dedicated 30-minute walk), and twice-weekly resistance training was added — a 30-minute equipment-free bodyweight programme (squats, lunges, wall press-ups, band rows, planks).
+Skeletal muscle is the body's largest glucose sink — roughly 80% of postprandial glucose disposal occurs there via GLUT4 translocation (DeFronzo and Tripathy, 2009) — so building muscle directly addresses the core defect of T2D.
+Combined aerobic and resistance training has been shown to reduce HbA1c by ~0.97%, comparable to adding a second oral agent (Sigal et al., 2007).

 Dietary refinement: Carbohydrate intake was maintained at <80 g/day with an emphasis on carbohydrate quality: all carbohydrate sources were now from non-starchy vegetables, small portions of legumes, nuts, seeds, and occasional berries.
 Protein remained at 1.4-1.6 g/kg.
 Fibre intake increased to >25 g/day through the vegetable and legume emphasis.
 Alcohol was reduced to <4 units/week — a single glass of red wine with the Saturday evening meal — to reduce hepatic metabolic burden.